lifechurch/melos/README.md

 Before developing for the YouVersion Web project, you'll need to do a few things to set up your environment.

-### Installing RVM
+### Installing RVM (one option)

-We use [Ruby Version Manager (RVM)](http://beginrescueend.com/rvm/install/), a tool for managing Ruby installations and gemsets.
+You may use [Ruby Version Manager (RVM)](http://beginrescueend.com/rvm/install/), a tool for managing Ruby installations and gemsets.
 Run the following short command to install:

 `bash -s stable < <(curl -s https://raw.github.com/wayneeseguin/rvm/master/binscripts/rvm-installer)`